Stowaway: Air travel

+Aside from risk to themselves, aircraft stowaways can also cause significant risk and stress to others when impacted equipment compromises safety, as well as significant cost of equipment repair, damage to aircraft on landing, and runway closures.
+In 1994, Flight PH844 discovered the body of a deceased male stowaway was jamming the starboard carriageway.
+After 3.5 hours of maneuvers attempting to dislodge the body, the flight made an emergency landing using only the nosewheel and port undercarriage.
+The air force of another country was required to assist move the damaged plane from the runway.

 In 1965, Brian Robson attempted to mail himself in a crate on a flight from Melbourne, Australia to London.
 The flight was diverted to Los Angeles, where he was discovered after four days in the crate.
 In one reported case, in 2003, a young man mailed himself in a large box and had it shipped on UPS planes from New York City to Texas.
 He survived because the box travelled in a pressurized hold of an aircraft.

 From 1947 until September 2012, there were 96 known stowaway attempts worldwide in wheel wells of 85 separate flights, which resulted in 73 deaths with only 23 survivors.

 Legal consequences

 Stowaways may risk being fined or imprisoned, since it is illegal in most jurisdictions to embark on aircraft, boats or trains as stowaways.
 Airports, sea ports and train stations are typically marked as "no trespassing" or "private property" zones to anyone but customers and employees.
 Seaports, train stations, and airports often attempt further security by designating restricted areas with signs saying "Authorized Personnel Only".

 Since the September 11 attacks, it has become more difficult to be a stowaway on board transportation arriving to or departing from the United States.
 Airport security has dramatically increased, and among the new security measures is trained professionals watching over the fences from which stowaways usually gain entrance to an airport's runway.